Shilajit and Testosterone: Himalayan Rock-Tar Extract

 Shilajit also has a potential nootropic effect, on smaller animal studies it has been noted that shilajit can activate the hypothalamic glycine and GABA-receptors of rodents, this should have a “calm and relaxing” effect on the brain, reduce anxiety, and promote sleep quality.
 One rat study actually tested shilajit as a treatment for chronic fatigue syndrome and found significant improvements.
 Two other studies have theorized that shilajit could be effective for protection against Alzheimer’s disease (study, study).

 There’s plenty of snake oil salesmen in the shilajit market trying to sell anything black as shilajit.
 To get the real deal you should always use the actual resin form of shilajit supplements from trusted and tested brands with years of experience in manufacturing, instead of jumping on the claims of some smaller supplement companies with their shady low-priced products.

 Shilajit is a nutritional powerhouse of fulvic acid, ionic minerals, enzymes, and a massive amount of various phytonutrients.

-The research on shilajit is still in baby-steps (only 61 scientific publications available as of May 2016), but the evidence so far is impressive and I’m positive there will be more research either proving shilajit to be useful Ayurvedic supplement, or just another supplemental non-starter.
+The research on shilajit is still in baby-steps (only 61 scientific publications available as of May 2016), but the evidence so far is impressive and I’m positive there will be more research either proving shilajit to be a useful Ayurvedic supplement or just another supplemental non-starter.
 Time will tell…